Table of contents

 How much fiber should you eat per day?

 First of all, of course, there is the question of the recommended daily intake of fiber.
-The general recommendation is A minimum of 30 g of fiber per day.[12]
-There is no upper limit - in fact, there is no such thing as an overdose of dietary fiber.
-Diets that are specifically used to cure diseases such as bowel cancer, type 2 diabetes or heart problems even include 60 - 85 g of fiber per day.
-[13]
+The general recommendation is Minimum of 30 g of fiber per day.12 There is no upper limit - in fact, there is no such thing as an overdose of fiber.
+Diets that are used specifically to cure diseases such as bowel cancer, type 2 diabetes or heart problems even provide for 60 - 85 g of fiber per day.
+13

 As with any change, we also recommend not going from zero to one hundred from one day to the next when it comes to fiber.
 This can overload your digestive system and lead to abdominal pain and bloating.
 Increase the amount of fiber in your diet graduallyso that your body can get used to it.
 For example, start by switching all cereal products (bread, pasta, etc.) to whole grains.